hsarpitha3-web/hsarpitha3-web/README.md

 ### 🔹 **Capstone Project — Power BI**
-- Developed a Power BI dashboard analyzing **50,000+ sales records**, tracking revenue, delivery performance, and customer satisfaction metrics.
-- Utilized Power Query and DAX to clean data, build KPIs, and create **8+ interactive visuals** on category sales, delayed orders, and payment trends.
-- Improved visibility of key metrics by **30%**, supporting faster decisions and identifying delivery issues across **10+ regions**.
+Developed a comprehensive Power BI dashboard to uncover sales drivers, delayed orders, seasonal patterns, and customer satisfaction metrics for ShopNest.
+The project enables data-driven decisions across sales, operations, and customer engagement.
+It transforms raw data into actionable insights using Power Query, DAX, and advanced visualizations.

 ---

 ### 🔹 **Capstone Project — Data Analysis Using Python**
-- Worked with unstructured Employee and Project datasets requiring significant data cleaning.
-- Transformed raw data into structured formats using Python for preprocessing.
-- Performed data wrangling with Pandas—handling missing values, formatting fields, updating hierarchies, merging datasets, and aggregating project costs.
-- Delivered a cleaned, merged dataset and analytical tables, reducing manual effort by **80%**.
+A Python-based data analysis project focused on cleaning, transforming, and integrating multiple datasets using Pandas.
+The project includes handling missing values, applying conditional logic, merging datasets, and generating analytical summaries.

 ---

 ### 🔹 **Capstone Project on MS Excel**
-- Analyzed **10,000+ retail transactions** to identify trends in customer behavior, order distribution, and delivery performance.
-- Processed multi-sheet data using Excel tools (Power Query, Pivot Tables, Lookups) for operational insights.
-- Evaluated **20+ delivery slots** and **15+ drop areas** to detect performance trends and highlight 99%+ completion windows.
-- Identified delivery bottlenecks and customer segment patterns to support fulfillment optimization.
+Performed end-to-end data cleaning, modeling, and analysis using Excel (Power Query, Pivot Tables) on Freshco’s retail dataset.
+Integrated order, customer, and delivery data to reveal operational patterns and generate insights that improve fulfillment performance and customer experience.

 ---